cs-fullstack-fall-2018/javascript-classwork8-while1-rgreen32/README.md

 # JavaScript_Day1_While1
 ### Create a new file for each exercise

-#### Exercise 8:
+#### Exercise 13:
-Create a program that asks a user “How awesome is Kenn and Kevin”.
-Create a loop that will not quit until they enter “very awesome”.
+Asks the user ```Enter a word.
+Press 'q' to quit.``` Create a loop that will not quit until they enter 'q'.

-#### Exercise 9:
+#### Exercise 14:
-Create a program that has a hardcoded password.
-Create a while loop that will continually ask the user to enter the correct password until it’s correct.
-Once it’s correct print “THAT’S CORRECT!!!”
+Create a hardcoded password.
+Create a while loop that will ask the user to enter the correct password until it matches the hardcoded password.
+Once they match alert the user ```THAT’S CORRECT!!!```